zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

               response on the first query.
        4. If any query was not responded to or returned an [RCODE Name] not being "NoError" then go to next NS name server name.
-       5. If the response (if any) meets all of the the following criteria, then for each unique A record extract owner name and IP address in [RDATA], create a name/IP pair and add that to the *Auth Addr Records In Child* set.
+       5. If the response (if any) meets all of the following criteria, then for each unique A record extract owner name and IP address in [RDATA], create a name/IP pair and add that to the *Auth Addr Records In Child* set.
            * An A RRset in the answer section where owner name matches the